-All applications must be received by 11:59 p.m., ET, on the due date established for each program.
+All applications must be received by 11:59 pm ET on the due date established for each program.
 Proof of timely submission is automatically recorded by Grants.gov.
 An electronic date/time stamp is generated within the system when the application is successfully received by Grants.gov.
-The applicant AOR will receive an acknowledgement of receipt and a tracking number (GRANTXXXXXXXXX) from Grants.gov with the successful transmission of their application.
+The applicant AOR will receive an acknowledgment of receipt and a tracking number (GRANTXXXXXXX) from Grants.gov with the successful transmission of their application.
 Applicant AORs will also receive the official date/stamp and Grants.gov Tracking number in an email serving as proof of their timely submission.

 When ACF successfully retrieves the application from Grants.gov, and acknowledges the download of submission, Grants.gov will provide an electronic acknowledgment of receipt of the application to the email address of the applicant with the AOR role.
 Again, proof of timely submission shall be the official date and time that Grants.gov receives your application.

 Applications received by Grants.gov after the established due date for the program will be considered late and will not be considered for funding by ACF.

-Applicants with slow internet, such as dial-up connections, should be aware that transmission can take some time before Grants.gov receives your application.
-Again, Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role.
-The Grants.gov Support Center reports that some applicants end the transmission because they think that nothing is occurring during the transmission process.
-Please be patient and give the system time to process the application.
+Applicants with slow internet connections should be aware that transmission can take some time before Grants.gov receives your application.
+Therefore, applicants should allow enough time to prepare and submit the application before the package closing date.

+Grants.gov will provide either an error or a successfully received submission message in the form of an email sent to the applicant with the AOR role.